Evolution of Anesthesiology

 - Clinical Training – fellows will work one to two days per week in the operating room as faculty fellows.
 Clinical practice will include supervising residents and CRNAs, and will predominately involve anesthesia for high-risk noncardiac surgery.

-- Perioperative Research – fellows will assume a supervised personal research project, which will also form the basis of their MSc dissertation.
+- Perioperative Research and Academics – fellows will assume a supervised personal research project, which will also form the basis of their MSc dissertation.

 - Clinical and Managerial Rotations – fellows will complete monthly core and elective rotations in different aspects of perioperative medicine.